 Liver Sable

-A clear sable usually has not enough eumelanin to see brown pigment, especially against a yellow or red base.
+A clear sable usually has too little eumelanin to see brown pigment, especially against a red base.
+But in a heavily shaded sable coat, you might be able to detect brown hair tips.

 Liver Agouti